impermeable/waterproof-vscode/README.md

 ```
 --coqlib=/Applications/Waterproof_Background.app/Contents/Resources/lib/coq
 ```

+You may have to restart vscode before these settings are used.

 ### Warning
 Upon opening a .mv file for the first time, a pop-up about verifying the developer may appear.